Inghirami Tomb – Spectacular Etruscan Burial With 53 Alabaster Urns In Ancient City Of Volterra, Italy

 Etruscan cemeteries contain different burial practices dated from the 9th to the 1st century BC and bear witness to the achievements of Etruscan culture, which, over nine centuries, developed the earliest urban civilization in the northern Mediterranean.

-Some of the tombs are monumental, cut in the rock, and decorated by impressive tumuli (burial mounds) and carvings.
+Some tombs are monumental, cut in the rock, and decorated by impressive tumuli (burial mounds) and carvings.
 In contrast, others have wall paintings that successfully survived until now.
 However, many Etruscan tombs have been looted over the centuries.

 Among those still preserved is the Inghirami Tomb, which belonged to the Atia family and is one of the most impressive tombs from the Etruscans' Ulimeto necropolis.